apiaryio/pagerduty-overlap-checker/README.md

 ## Debug problems

-For debugging you can use `debug` package included in library.
+For debugging you can use `debug` package included in the library:

 `DEBUG=pagerduty-overrides* ./bin/pdoverrides check -c config.json`